 - Someone or something (known as the target or receptor) could be affected by the pollutant.

 - The pollutant can get to the receptor in significant quantities (known as the pathway).

-Contaminated land assessment generally follows a phased approach.
+Contaminated land risk assessments generally follows a phased approach.
 The investigation and remediation process is usually split into four separate phases or stages.
 A phase 1 desktop report identifies if there are any likely risks of contaminated land from past industrial land use.

 EnviroSmart reports provide a range of options to obtain a good understanding of the site’s history, setting and potential to be affected by contamination.
 The desk report can be enhanced with a site visit and a detailed review of the planning history.

 For more information, call us on 01743 581 415, email firstname.lastname@example.org